qxou14/322-Software-Engineering/README.md

 <br>
 1.Place the SESERVER folder inside the working enviroment, if you are new user of XAMPP pleases delete the "index.php File" inside the htdocs folder
 <br>
-2.Clone all the source code and put them inside this folder.
+2.Place all the source code inside the "souceCode" folder and put them inside this folder.

 <br>